You are here: Start » User Interface » Creating Deep Learning Model

 4. Setting training parameters

 • Network depth – predefined network architecture parameter.
-For more complex problems higher depth might be necessary,
+For more complex problems, a higher depth might be necessary.

 • Stopping conditions – define when the training process should stop.